Lahmacun

-Lahmacun is often topped with vegetables and rolled up.

-Lahmacun, (Note: /,lA:m@'dZu:n/ LAH-mə-JOON, /tr/; لحم بعجين.) lahmajun or lahmajo (Note: լահմաջո.) is a Middle Eastern flatbread topped with minced meat (most commonly beef or lamb), minced vegetables, and herbs such as onions, garlic, tomatoes, red peppers, and parsley, flavored with spices such as chili pepper and paprika, then baked.
-Lahmacun is often wrapped around vegetables, including pickles, tomatoes, peppers, onions, lettuce, parsley, and roasted eggplant.
+Lahmacun, (Note: /,lA:m@'dZu:n/ LAH-mə-JOON, /tr/; لحم بعجين.) lahmajun, or lahmajo (Note: լահմաջո.) is a Middle Eastern flatbread topped with minced meat (most commonly beef or lamb), minced vegetables, and herbs such as onions, garlic, tomatoes red peppers, and parsley, flavored with spices such as chili pepper and paprika, then baked.
+Lahmacun is often wrapped around vegetables, including pickled vegetables, tomatoes, peppers, onions, lettuce, parsley, and roasted eggplant.

-Originating in the Levant region of West Asia, lahm bi ajeen or lahmacun is a popular dish in Lebanon and Syria.
-In the Levant it is part of a series of foods called, collectively, manakish—flatbreads with toppings.
-It is also sometimes referred to as "Lebanese pizza".
-It is also very popular in Armenia and Turkey.
-It is sometimes described as "Armenian pizza", or "Turkish pizza", or similar names due to its shape and superficial similarity.
-However, unlike pizza, lahmacun is not usually prepared with sauce or cheese and the crust is thinner.
-In Lebanon, Syria, and Palestine it is also known as "sfiha" (صفيحة, lit. 'thin plate' or 'sheet').
+It originated in the Levant region of West Asia and the earliest known written evidence of its existence come from medieval Syria where it is traditionally known by its Arabic name lahm bi ʿajīn ("meat with dough").
+Lahm bi ajeen, or lahmacun is a popular dish in Lebanon and Syria.

+Variants of lahmacun are also common in Armenia and Turkey, where the dish became popular in local cuisines.
+In English, it is sometimes referred to as "Lebanese pizza", "Armenian pizza", or "Turkish pizza", because of its round shape and superficial similarity to pizza, though it traditionally contains neither cheese nor tomato sauce and is made with a thinner crust.

 Etymology and terminology

-The name entered English from Turkish lahmacun, pronounced lahmajun, and from Armenian Լահմաջո (lahmajo), both derived from Arabic لحم [بـ]عجين (laḥm [bi-]ʿajīn), meaning "dough [with] meat".
+The name had entered English from Turkish lahmacun, pronounced lahmajun, and from Armenian լահմաջո (lahmajo), both derived from Arabic لحم [بـ]عجين (laḥm [bi-]ʿajīn), meaning "dough [with] meat".
+The names lahmajin and sfiha are often used interchangeably to refer to certain foods.

-It is referred to as Armenian sfeeha (صفيحة أرمنية) in some areas in the Arab world, such as in Palestine, where it is distinguished from regular Palestinian-style sfiha which has a thicker dough layer.

 History

+Medieval Syria

 Flatbreads in the Middle East have been cooked in tandoors and on metal frying pans such as the tava for thousands of years.
 They have been used to wrap meat and other foods for convenience and portability.
 However, until the wider adoption in medieval times of the large stone ovens, flatbreads stuffed or topped with meat and other foods were not baked together, cooking the bread and the topping at the same time.

-13th-Century Aleppan author Ibn al-Adim wrote a recipe calling for cutting meat and spreading it on a thin disc of dough before putting it in a brick oven called a ALA-LC, a possible ancestor to lahm bi ajeen.
+The earliest known written evidence closely corresponding to laḥm bi-ʿajīn (lahmacun) comes from medieval Syrian culinary literature.

+A 13th-century Syrian cookbook compiled in Aleppo, Kitāb al-Wusla ilā al-Ḥabīb (Scents and Flavors), contains a recipe describing minced meat spread on thin dough and baked in a brick oven (furn).
+It instructs to “cut up meat small, then spread it on a round piece of dough and bake it in the oven.”
+This recipe is identified by scholars as the earliest textual reference to laḥm bi ʿajīn (“meat with dough”).

+Ottoman period

+The 17th-century Ottoman traveler Evliya Çelebi also notices the dish for the first time in Syria, Damascus, he listed lahm-ı acîn among the notable foods of Damascus.
+This Ottoman reference records the name of the dish in a Syrian context several centuries after the earlier Aleppine cookbook tradition.
+He listed it among the praised foods of the city in his Seyahatname.
+In his book, Çelebi warns that a man who falls off his horse will become "a paste like lahm-ı acîn (lahmacun)".